bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 /* This method returns an interpolated string of three parts join together.
 The present method is inherited from the parent Car class with the extend and super syntax.
 So in this Model class the present method can be invoked as well.
 The model is the property of this Model class.
-Because the + operator is applied here and the second part of interpolataion is a string data type, so the value of the model property will be implicitly convert to a string by applying toString() under the hood.
+Because the + operator is applied here and the second part of interpolation is a string data type, so the value of the model property will be implicitly convert to a string by applying toString() under the hood.
 At last, all three parts are concatenated to be a whole string and being return. */

     return this.present() + ', it was made in ' + this.model;
   }
 }
-/* It declears an array which contains three popular car band name strings as elements and be assigned to a variable 'makes' with `let` keyword which mean this makes variable is mutable. */
+/* It declare an array which contains three popular car band name strings as elements and be assigned to a variable 'makes' with `let` keyword which mean this makes variable is mutable. */

 let makes = ["Ford", "Holden", "Toyota"]